karaggeorge/hide-desktop-icons/README.md

 Hide Desktop Icons (MacOS only for now)
 ==

-Temporarily hide the desktop icons by placing a window that takes up the entire screen and contains the wallpaper image right aboev the icons.
+Temporarily hide the desktop icons by placing a window that takes up the entire screen and contains the wallpaper image right above the icons.
 The window won't show up in the Mission Control and it won't be moveable.

 **Important:** This package does not work on Windows or Linux